FAQ

 Rent-a-Room Relief may not apply to host family income.
 It is the host family's responsibility to seek professional advice regarding the taxation of host family income.

-You should discuss this with your host family on arrival!
-General house rules include:
+You should discuss this with your host family on arrival General house rules include:

 • Be respectful to everyone in your host family.